edwinrhc/edwinrhc/README.md

 <h1 align="center">Hi 👋, I'm Edwin HC</h1>
 <h3 align="center">An enthusiastic backend developer hailing from Peru</h3>

-- 🔭 I am currently working at Socius, a company at the forefront of technology.
-We complement IT teams with a strategic and practical vision, providing support and solutions to the challenges faced by our clients, thereby adding value to their businesses.**
 - 🌱 I’m currently learning a lot of stuff

 <h3 align="left">Connect with me:</h3>